6andrey/learn-salesforce/learning/certifications/salesforce-integration-architect/salesforce-integration-architect-notes.md

 Create test that evaluate your networks, key personas, and data loading.
 Prior to that measure your [browser octane score](https://help.salesforce.com/s/articleView?id=sf.console2_technical_requirements.htm&type=5).
 To run the test, append speedtest.jsp to your org’s domain:
 ``https://MyDomainName.lightning.force.com/speedtest.jsp``
-Resolve any performance issue before testing the org.
+Resolve any performance issues before testing the org.
 Define scope for each test, components, metrics.
 Run tests multiple times, at regular intervals.

-Performance is measured in **Experinced Page Time**:
+Performance is measured in **Experienced Page Time**:
 - Add an EPT counter to the header of your app
 `https://MyDomainName.lightning.force.com/one/one.app?eptVisible=1`
 - Use the Lightning Usage App to view page and browser performance
 - Build a custom report using Lightning Usage App objects
 - Use the Event Monitoring Analytics App to monitor performance with event types
-Also user browser developer tools to test performace.
+Also use browser developer tools to test performace.

 ### [Congratulations!
 You Inherited a Mature Org...Now What?](https://www.salesforce.com/video/1770820/)
 *Org Assessment*